AikidoSec/firewall-node/docs/user.md

 # Rate limiting groups

 To limit the number of requests for a group of users, you can use the `setRateLimitGroup` function.
 For example, this is useful if you want to limit the number of requests per team or company.
+Please note that if a rate limit group is set, the configured rate limits are only applied to the group and not to individual users or IP addresses.

 ```js
 Zen.setRateLimitGroup({